 A hysteroscopy may be done to see if a problem in the uterus is preventing from becoming pregnant (infertility).
 The doctor may take a small sample of tissue (biopsy).
 The sample will be sent to the lab for further investigations.

-A hysteroscopy can assist us in identifying that problem and, from there, we can establish an individualised treatment plan that could help you to realise your dream of becoming a family.
+A hysteroscopy can assist us in identifying that problem and we can establish an individualised treatment plan that could help you to realise your dream of becoming a parent.
 In some cases, the hysteroscopy itself can actually be used to remove the problem.
 Hysteroscopy procedures are generally performed alongside semen analysis for the male partner, so we can establish where the fertility problem lies.
 Sometimes both partners have fertility issues and often neither partner has an identifiable problem.

 Hysteroscopy is performed to: